 There are a number of legal issues of which you must be aware.
 Read the following section carefully.

 All projects using any Biola University equipment, other than rental equipment, must have a Biola University copyright.
 We cannot legally and ethically provide free equipment for use on projects that receive monetary gain.
 In that case, you will need to rent equipment and facilities.
-Equipment and facilities rentals are handled through the Production Center Manager.
+Equipment and facilities rentals are handled through the Director of Studio Operations.

 Because Biola is a not-for-profit educational institution, persons who give gifts to Biola are allowed to deduct the gift from their taxable income.
 It is inappropriate for anyone to ask for donations to Biola (for which donors receive a tax deduction) and attempt to make a profit using the donations.
 In addition, under IRS law it is illegal for anyone to personally profit financially from using facilities and equipment belonging to a nonprofit organization unless they have paid a fair, market value rental fee for the use of the facilities.
 This means as long as you are using the facilities for educational purposes you are safe.
 If you attempt to use facilities or equipment for commercial purposes you are violating our non-profit status and have broken the law.